-Ahmed El Shamsy is Associate Professor in the Department of Near Eastern Languages and Civilizations at the University of Chicago.
+Ahmed El Shamsy is Professor of Islamic Thought and department chair in the Department of Near Eastern Languages and Civilizations at the University of Chicago.
 He studies the intellectual history of Islam, focusing on the evolution of the classical Islamic disciplines and scholarly culture within their broader historical context.
 His research addresses themes such as orality and literacy, the history of the book, and the theory and practice of Islamic law.
-In his recent book, Rediscovering the Islamic Classics: How Editors and Print Culture Transformed an Intellectual Tradition, he shows how Arab editors and intellectuals in the nineteenth and early twentieth centuries used the newly adopted medium of printing to rescue classical Arabic texts from oblivion and to popularize them as the classics of Islamic thought.
+He has published books on the formation of Islamic law (The Canonization of Islamic Law: A Social and Intellectual History, 2013) and on the effect of print on Islamic thought (Rediscovering the Islamic Classics: How Editors and Print Culture Transformed an Intellectual Tradition, 2020).
+He is now at work on a history of Sunnism.

 Post History